hkbakke/icinga2-update/README.md

     }

 ## Usage
-Create a configuration file based on the (example)[src/config.yml.example].
+Create a configuration file based on the [example file](src/config.yml.example).
 Either give the path to the configuration file with `--config` or place a file named `.icinga2-upate` in the users homedir (should work on both Windows and Linux)

     icinga2-update --help